 “Alex really enjoyed Art and Science.
 Overall, he seemed happy with his classroom and always proud to show his art at the end of the day.”

 “I have been thoroughly impressed with the program.
 I think the variety of activities they cover with the children is tremendous, like Nutrition and Field Trips.
 I am most grateful that Charlotte had the opportunity to attend this program.
 Thank you so much!”

 One mother shared that, upon her family’s arrival in Glenwood Springs three summers ago, her son did not speak English.
 After participating in our program for three summers, he was able to surpass his grade-level peers and was recently invited to the high-ability program in Roaring Fork Valley School District.

 APA Consulting is completing a multi-year evaluation of our program.
 The Preliminary Outcomes found that our scholars improved 14 percent during the five-week program, moving from the 35% to the 49%, and started the new school year 1.8 months ahead of where they tested in the spring.
 This nearly doubles the outcomes of any other documented summer learning program.

-These results would not be possible without the support and collaboration of Summit 54, Mile High United Way and the Roaring Fork School District.
+These results would not be possible without the support and collaboration of Summit 54 and Roaring Fork Schools.
 We are very grateful for your support in helping children raise their achievement and expand their visions for what is possible in life.

 Earl Martin Phalen / Founder & CEO / (617) 818-1959 / firstname.lastname@example.org